allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 When performing the exactly same query as before, memory addresses 0, 2 and 5 need to be visited.
 Visiting three nodes is not a problem, but as we store more data, the tree gets higher.
 Storing more than 1 million values requires a tree of height at least 20.
+It means that 20 values from different places in memory must be read.
+It gives us completely random access!

 ### Pages

 While tree grows in height, random access is causing more and more delay.
-The solution for reducing this problem is simple - grow the tree in width.
+The solution for reducing this problem is simple - grow the tree in width rather than in height.
+It may be achieved with packing more than one value in a single node.
+For our

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-in-node.webp"
 alt="A tree with 3 values in single node"